Anbe Vaa (1966 film): Cast

+Pasi Narayanan, uncredited, plays a college student.

 Production

 Development

 As a fan of M. G. Ramachandran since childhood, M. Saravanan had wished to see him in an AVM Productions film.
-Director A. C. Tirulokchandar prepared the story of Anbe Vaa based on the American romantic comedy film Come September (1961), with Ramachandran in mind, contrary to AVM's general practice of choosing actors for already completed scripts.
+Director A. C. Tirulokchandar prepared the story of Anbe Vaa based on the American romantic comedy film Come September (1961), with Ramachandran in mind, contrary to AVM's general practice of choosing actors for completed scripts.
 He was paid ₹70,000 for directing the film.
 The film was produced by Saravanan and his brothers Murugan and Kumaran.
 Aaroor Dass wrote the dialogues, and S. P. Muthuraman worked as an assistant director.
 S. Maruti Rao, R. G. Gope and A. K. Shekar were in charge of the cinematography, editing, and art direction, respectively.
-A. K. Chopra was in charge of the film's choreography, and Raghuram, who later went on to become a successful choreographer in Indian cinema, worked as an assistant choreographer to him.
+A. K. Chopra was in charge of the dance choreography, and Raghuram, who went on to become a successful dance choreographer in Indian cinema, worked as an assistant to him.
 This was their first film together.

 Casting

-Although the script differed from what Ramachandran was noted for: action or drama films, he agreed to do the film because he liked the story.
+Although the script differed from what Ramachandran was generally known for: action or drama films, he agreed to do the film because he liked the story.
 Tirulokchandar recalled, "I found [M. G. Ramachandran] smiling throughout the storytelling session.
 At the end he said, 'I'll do it.
 We will be mere puppets in your hands and the credit will go only to you.'".
 Ramachandran gave a call sheet of 72 days for participating in the film.
 Saravanan states in his 2005 book AVM 60 Cinema that ₹ 300,000 was Ramachandran's salary, but the latter demanded an additional ₹ 25,000; his final pay was ₹ 325,000.
 The Economic Times stated in 2010 that Ramachandran was paid 10% of the film's ₹ 3 million budget.
 Anbe Vaa remained his only collaboration with both Tirulokchandar and AVM.

 S. A. Ashokan, who helped Tirulokchandar cast Ramachandran, portrayed the role of Sekar.
 Ramachandran recommended J. Jayalalithaa for the role of the female lead Geetha, but it eventually went to B. Saroja Devi.
 She was paid ₹ 90,000 for acting in the film.
 Her costume design was done by the Anna Salai-based Indian Silk House.
 Ramachandran initially recommended K. A. Thangavelu for the role of Geetha's father Punyakodi, but Saravanan said that his father wanted T. R. Ramachandran in the role due to their long-standing friendship.
 M. G. Ramachandran accepted the decision and told Saravanan not to tell T. R. Ramachandran about his initial choice.